nicc777/docker-hub-sample-api-service/README.md

 **Assumption**: The environment variable `TUTORIAL_HOME` points to the base path of the project (the path containing the project `.git/` directory).

+The detailed Kubernetes intro is in the file [KUBERNETES.md](KUBERNETES.md)

 - [About](#about)
 - [Building the Application](#building-the-application)
 - [Docker Testing](#docker-testing)